 Traditionally, local varieties of mangoes called as 'katt ambo/gont ambo' in Konkani, were used to make this dish.
 Katt ambo/gont ambo is the Konkani word for mangoes that grow on backyard trees.
 These mangoes are not from the cultivated mango variety & are sweet-sour in taste.
-They are tiny to medium-small in size & hence, whole mangoes were usually just slightly slit into 3 pieces & those whole mangoes were added to make this dish.
-Take a look at 'katt ambo/gont ambo/upakari ambo' - local mangoes places next to alphonso mangoes below.
+They are tiny to medium-small in size.
+Whole mangoes were usually just slightly slit into 3 pieces & those whole mangoes were added to make this dish.
+Take a look at 'katt ambo/gont ambo/upakari ambo' - local mangoes placed next to alphonso mangoes below.
 These mangoes are green on the outside but would be ripe on the inside.

 If you can't find local varieties of sweet-sour mangoes, any variety of ripe, pulpy mangoes are good to go into this dish.
 Slightly raw mangoes would be slightly sour-sweet & would be perfect to go into this dish.